 An accelerated benefit is an advance (before death) payment of a part of your member life insurance benefit.
 For qualifications see the Summary Plan Document/Group Life Insurance Booklet-Certificate.

 If electing coverage, primary and contingent beneficiaries should be listed on the Principal Beneficiary Designation/Change Form.
 The beneficiary change form must be returned to UHR Service Center.
 Do not send to Principal Financial Group.
 The beneficiaries you designate for your Group Term Basic Life/AD&D coverage will be the beneficiaries for your Voluntary Term Life Insurance unless you designate different beneficiaries for your Voluntary Term Life Insurance.

 If you list more than one primary beneficiary, the payable benefits will be divided between the named beneficiaries as you specify.
 Contingent beneficiaries receive benefits only if all primary beneficiaries are deceased.
-If any beneficiaries are minors, under age 21 according to the Iowa Uniform Transfers to Minors Act, a custodian for such beneficiary may be named on the Principal Beneficiary Designation/Change Form for the proceeds to be payable to the beneficiary.
+If any beneficiaries are minors, under age 21 according to the Iowa Uniform Transfers to Minors Act, a custodian for such beneficiary must be named on the Principal Beneficiary Designation/Change Form for the proceeds to be payable to the beneficiary.
 If a custodian is not named, the funds may be paid out to whomever has assumed guardianship of the minor(s) or may remain in an annuity with Principal Financial Group until the child reaches age 21.

 Note: You may change the beneficiary designation at any time during the year.